Our Trustees

 Lesley is a consultant rheumatologist in Newcastle upon Tyne and set up their specialist spondyloarthritis clinic in 1995.
 Her team were delighted to be part of the first cohort of our Aspiring to Excellence programme and gave the most patients the opportunity to participate in the British Society of Rheumatology (BSR) AS register.

-Lesley bring a wide knowledge of the NHS.
-She is co-lead for rheumatology in the NHS’s biggest quality improvement programme (GIRFT) and in the NHS recovery programme and is deputy medical director for the Healthcare Safety Investigation Branch.
-Lesley is a former trustee of the BSR.
+Lesley bring a wide knowledge of the NHS, and was appointed National Clinical Director for Musculoskeletal Conditions with NHS England in 2024.
+She is co-lead for rheumatology in the NHS’s biggest quality improvement programme (GIRFT) and a former trustee of the BSR.

 Raj Mahapatra (Chair)